-Phase III: Skills Application: Entry into Phase III is characterized by the resident's ability to consistently utilize the skills s/he has acquired from the various treatment and rehabilitation groups and programs attended.
-At this stage of treatment, residents are expected to demonstrate a consistent ability to independently employ emotion/be-havior management skills in response to day-to-day stressors and disruptions.
+Phase III - Skills Application: Entry into Phase III is characterized by the resident's ability to consistently utilize the skills s/he has acquired from the various treatment, rehabilitation groups, and programs attended.
+At this stage of treatment, residents are expected to demonstrate a consistent ability to independently employ emotion/behavior management skills in response to day-to-day stressors and disruptions.
 Residents should be able to demonstrate appropriate behavior in the treatment environment, void of significant emotional outbursts, antisocial or rule-breaking behavior, threats, manipulation, inappropriate sexual acting out, or acts of violence.
 Residents in Phase III are expected to engage in an in-depth exploration of sexual deviancy issues and develop and successfully implement strategies to address deviant sexual thoughts and urges.
 Residents are expected to demonstrate the ability to consistently challenge and replace cognitive distortions and avoid engaging in pre-offense behaviors.
-Residents are also expected to draw comparisons between how managing stress, day-to-day problems, emotional experiences, and sexual thoughts and desires within the SOTP will differ from managing similar experiences in the community.
+Residents are also expected to consider how managing stress, day-to-day problems, emotional experiences, and sexual thoughts and desires within the SOTP will differ from managing similar experiences in the community.
 During this phase, residents should demonstrate that they are able to maintain Phase III treatment goals for at least a period of six months, although some residents will require a longer period of maintenance.
 A relapse prevention plan addressing all relevant risk factors for sexual recidivism is completed by residents before advancement to Phase IV.

-Phase IV: Community Reentry and Planning Skills: Phase IV is characterized by the resident's work in developing a comprehensive Community Reentry Plan in collaboration with the STF treatment team, and on occasion, with the SIST staff.
+Phase IV- Community Reentry and Planning Skills: Phase IV is characterized by the resident's work in developing a comprehensive Community Reentry Plan in collaboration with the STF treatment team, and on occasion, with SIST staff.
 Residents in this phase are expected to detail reasonable and achievable short- and long-term objectives for transition.
-In doing so, residents identify and address: a) anticipated problems specific to encountering social isolation by their local community, family and friends, b) their level of commitment to adhere to SIST/Community Supervision requirements, c) issues specific to obstacles in obtaining employment, and d) other foreseeable stressors potentially impacting their dynamic risk.
-Additionally, residents are encouraged to identify in their Community Reentry Plan their support, care, and treatment needs.
+In doing so, residents identify and address: a) anticipated problems specific to encountering social isolation by their local community, family and friends; b) their level of commitment to adhere to SIST/Community Supervision requirements; c) issues specific to obstacles in obtaining employment; and d) other foreseeable stressors potentially impacting their dynamic risk.
+Additionally, residents are encouraged to identify support, care, and treatment needs in their Community Reentry Plan.
 Residents are expected to finalize their relapse prevention plan for implementation in the community based upon feedback from the STF treatment team and SIST staff.
-Phase IV is the most individualized of the phases as discharge planning needs to be highly tailored to the individual and the environment to which he or she will return.
-To date, OMH has established goals and expectations for Phase IV, although no respondents have yet entered that phase.
-OMH has developed lessons and tasks associated with Phase IV but recognizes that this phase needs to be highly individualized to meet the needs of returning respondents.
+Phase IV is the most individualized of the phases, as discharge planning needs to be highly tailored to the individual and the environment to which s/he will return.

-At the end of the reporting period (October 31, 2010), over three-fifths of the 235 individuals involved in some level of treatment in the secure facilities had progressed to Phase II or beyond.7 Those post adjudication were more likely to be further advanced in treatment.
-As of October 31, 2010, no residents had progressed to Phase IV of the treatment program (see Table 5).
+At the end of the reporting period (October 31, 2011), approximately 95% of the 205 individuals involved in some level of treatment in the secure facilities had progressed to Phase II or beyond.
+Those post adjudication were more likely to be further advanced in treatment.
+As of October 31, 2011, one resident had progressed to Phase IV of the treatment program (see Table 5).